-Learn by Building Real Systems #
+Learn by Building Real Systems#

 You know that feeling when you read about Raft consensus or consistent hashing and think “okay, but how would I actually implement this?”
 That gap between understanding concepts and building working systems is what lsfr is for.

-$ lsfr new kv-store
+$ lsfr init kv-store

 Created challenge in current directory.